ryndaniels/effective-devops/assignments/assign_5.md

 ## Overview

 In this exercise, every team will create a list of what to measure in their own example projects.
+If JoeNGo were running in a production environment, what would you need to monitor and measure to feel confident about its success and stability?

 ## Introduction to Nagios

 Make a list of services or checks that you would configure in Nagios for your team.
-Due to time constraints, we will not actually be setting up your own Nagios instances, but make a a list of the checks that you would set up.
+Due to time constraints, we will not actually be setting up your own Nagios instances, but make a list of the checks that you would set up.
 If you are unfamiliar with Nagios, write out the configuration blocks for the checks.

 Draw the dependencies in the services you will be checking.
 Again, if you are unfamiliar with Nagios and need more practice, write down the configuration for the dependencies.